Ntenda-Simpungwe/Ntenda-Simpungwe/README.md

 - 👋 Hi, I’m @Ntenda-Simpungwe
 - 👀 I’m interested in ...
-C++, Python and Web Development
+C++, Python, Javascript and Web Development
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...munkten@yahoo.com